Next: Character Sets, Previous: Keywords, Up: Core library [Contents][Index]

 char->integer

-returns an exact integer that represents
+returns an exact integer of the unicode

-internal encoding of the character char.
+codepont of the character char.

 integer->char

-returns a character whose internal encoding
+returns a character whose unicode codepoint

 is an exact integer n.
 The following expression is always